JainishaParmar/cost-monitoring-dashboard-backend/README.md

 # Cost Monitoring Backend API

 A robust Node.js/TypeScript backend API for monitoring and analyzing AWS cost data.
-This application provides RESTful endpoints for cost tracking, user authentication, and cost analytics with comprehensive filtering and aggregation capabilities.
+This application provides user authentication, and cost analytics with comprehensive filtering and aggregation capabilities.

 ## 🚀 Features